tvking/api-php/README.md

 ### Setup Instructions

+For more on robo php taskrunner see [here](http://codegyre.github.io/Robo/).

-1. install dependencies using `composer install`
+1. install dependencies using `robo build`
-1. run tests with `phpunit -c phpunit.xml`
+1. run tests with `robo test`